Logo der Bayerischen Akademie der Wissenschaften

 Production of the Slips

 Earlier texts (everything until approximately AD 200, including Apuleius) and later texts (until approximately AD 600) are represented within the archive in two different ways.
 Earlier texts were reproduced in their entirety, word for word, and replicated mechanically on slips.
 Within the later material, some representative works from each genre were reproduced in their entirety, in the same way as the earlier sources.
 The rest of the material was given to experts in the relevant subjects, who read through the texts in their entirety and excerpted only those occurrences that appeared linguistically remarkable in some way, whether in spelling, meaning, or syntax.
+A list of the experts involved can be found here.

 The original slips: complete texts